stevennevins/account-bound-proxies/README.md

 # Account Bound Routers

-The goal of this repository is to provide a system for creating and managing Router contracts for users, and executing multiple transactions in a single call.
+Account-Bound-Routers provide a system for creating and managing Router contracts that can be used to execute multiple transactions in a single call.
 The Router contracts act as a proxy for executing multiple transactions by the owner and can be extended through the installation of plugin contracts that can be installed by a Router's owner.

 ## Router.sol